-Ac35 (77aa:8.7kDa), (Bm26:77aa:8.7kDa), ubiquitin-like protein.
-Homologs of ubiquitin are found in all lepidopteran Group I NPVs and GVs and most Group II NPVs, but are not present in hymenopteran or dipteran baculoviruses.
-Ac35 is expressed from both early and late promoter elements (112, 113).
+Ac35 (77aa:8.7kDa), (Bm26:77aa:8.7kDa), (Ha28:83aa:9.2kDa), ubiquitin-like protein.

+Orthologs of ubiquitin have been found in the genomes of all alpha and beta baculoviruses, but are not present in hymenopteran or dipteran baculoviruses (124).
+Ac35 is expressed from both early and late promoter elements (125, 126).
+It was observed that late in infection recombinant virus expressing GFP fusions of ubiquitin from BmNPV localized throughout the nuclei with a few concentrated foci in the cytoplasm, whereas that of HaSNPV localized mostly to the peripheral regions of nuclei (127).
 The phylogenetic tree indicates that, whereas the ubiquitin of most eukaryotes is almost invariant, the baculovirus tree shows a higher degree of phylogenetic diversity, particularly between GVs and NPVs, suggesting that it may have been independently incorporated into a viral genome more than once.
 It is highly conserved among different NPVs showing at least 76% amino acid sequence identity.
 The most closely related non-baculovirus homologs of Ac35 are from vertebrates, e.g., rat (E = 2e-28).
-It is BV associated (26) and appears to be present on the inner surface of viral envelopes (114).
-A viral mutant with a frameshift of Ac35 is viable, but a 5-10-fold reduction in BV was observed (115).
-It has been suggested that viral ubiquitin may inhibit steps in the host degradative pathway to stabilize what would otherwise be a short-lived viral protein (116).
+It is BV associated (27) and appears to be present on the inner surface of viral envelopes (128).
+A viral mutant with a frameshift of Ac35 is viable, but a 5-10-fold reduction in BV was observed (129).
+It has been suggested that viral ubiquitin may inhibit steps in the host degradative pathway to stabilize what would otherwise be a short-lived viral protein (130).
 The Spodoptera litura NPV genome was found to contain a gene that is a fusion of ubiquitin and gp37 (=Ac64).
-In addition, it was noted that unfused homologs of both these proteins are found in entomopox viruses (117).
+In addition, it was noted that unfused homologs of both these proteins are found in entomopox viruses (131).
 Although the significance of the linkage of these two proteins is not known, other such proteins have been termed 'rosetta stone' proteins because they reveal proteins that interact with one another and participate in the same molecular pathways.
 Consequently, when a mutation event occurs that leads to the fusion of two proteins that normally function together, the mutation is preserved because such a linkage is a normal feature of the two proteins.
 The presence of homologs of both these proteins in two disparate families of viruses along with the presence of a fused orf in the SINPV genome, suggests that these orfs may participate in the same pathway, possibly as participants in a ubiquitin pathway or in ubiquitin inhibition.

-Ac36 (275aa:31.3kDa), (Bm27:277aa:31.5kDa), 39K;pp31.
-Pp31 was originally identified because it contains an early promoter that is stimulated by IE-1 (118).
+Ac36 (275aa:31.3kDa), (Bm27:277aa:31.5kDa), (Ha31:311aa:35.2kDa), 39K;pp31.

+Pp31 was originally identified because it contains an early promoter that is stimulated by IE-1 (132).
 Homologs are found in all lepidopteran NPV and GV genomes.
-It is phosphorylated and localized to the virogenic stroma of infected cells, and is capable of binding to DNA but is not a virion structural protein (119), although it was reported to be BV associated in a proteomic study (26).
-Purified PP31 was found to bind to single-stranded and double-stranded DNA with equal affinities and inhibited transcription in vitro (120).
-Phosphorylation of pp31 appeared to be a dynamic process (121).
-Several basic regions were identified that may be involved in nuclear localization or DNA binding (122).
-Pp31 stimulates late gene expression in a transient transcription assay (123).
-Deletion of the pp31 homolog in BmNPV (Bm27) resulted in virus that, although viable, showed a reduction in late gene transcription, a 100 fold reduction in BV production, and improper formation of the virogenic stroma (62).
-Similar results were obtained for an AcMNPV bacmid deleted for pp31 and it was observed that the deletion resulted in a significant decrease of the transcription of six late genes (124).
+It is phosphorylated and localized to the virogenic stroma of infected cells, and is capable of binding to DNA but is not a virion structural protein (133), although it was reported to be BV associated in a proteomic study (27).
+Purified PP31 was found to bind to single-stranded and double-stranded DNA with equal affinities and inhibited transcription in vitro (134).
+Phosphorylation of pp31 appeared to be a dynamic process (135).
+Several basic regions were identified that may be involved in nuclear localization or DNA binding (136).
+Pp31 stimulates late gene expression in a transient transcription assay (137).
+Deletion of the pp31 homolog in BmNPV (Bm27) resulted in virus that, although viable, showed a reduction in late gene transcription, a 100 fold reduction in BV production, and improper formation of the virogenic stroma (66).
+Similar results were obtained for an AcMNPV bacmid deleted for pp31 and it was observed that the deletion resulted in a significant decrease of the transcription of six late genes (138).